tc39/proposal-eventual-send/README.md

 void p.then(t => h.get(t, prop))
 ```

-### `E` and `E.sendOnly` Convenience Proxies
+### `E` and `E.sendOnly` convenience proxies

-Probably the most common distributed programming case, invocation of remote methods with or without requiring return results, can be implemented by powerless proxies.
-All authority needed to enable communication between the peers can be implemented in the handled promise infrastructure.
+Probably the most common distributed programming case, invocation of remote
+methods with or without requiring return results, can be implemented by
+powerless proxies.
+All authority needed to enable communication between the
+peers can be implemented in the handled promise infrastructure.

-The `E(target)` proxy maker wraps a remote target and allows for a single remote method call returning a promise for the result.
+The `E(target)` proxy maker wraps a remote target and allows for a single
+remote method call returning a promise for the result.

 ```js
 E(target).method(arg1, arg2...) // Promise<result>
 ```

-`E.sendOnly(target)` is similar, but declares that we do not want the result (or even acknowledgement).
+`E.sendOnly(target)` is similar, but declares that we do not want the result
+(or even acknowledgement).
 It always immediately returns `undefined`.

 Example usage: